 Residence offers will be sent out starting June.
 Please contact Housing at firstname.lastname@example.org to follow up on your application if you have not heard from us by mid-July.

-The roommate selection module will be open between April and throughout the summer, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.
+The roommate selection module will be open between April and August 1, 2018, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.

 Housing will make every effort to accommodate your preferences, but we reserve the right to assign all residence space according to availability, suitability, fairness and need.

 - Return your signed acceptance letter (both pages) to the Housing Office via fax, or email by the deadline specified AND

 - You are required to pay a $300 non-refundable room offer deposit online using a credit or visa debit card upon acceptance of your residence room offer.
 Your deposit is not an additional charge and will be deducted from your room fees after you move in.
 Instructions on how to pay your room deposit online will be included with your room offer.

 If you decline your residence offer then you may ask to be placed on a wait list or have your application cancelled.

 If you do not respond to your residence offer by the deadline indicated, your offer will expire and your application will be cancelled.
 You may contact Housing and request to reactivate your application and be placed on a waiting list at any time.